psf/request-for/2019-Q1-PyPI/RFP.md

 ### Project timeline

-This project is intended to be completed over a three to five month period beginning January 2019.
+The target timeline for this project is a three to five month period beginning in quarter 1 of 2019.
+Proposals with a shorter or longer timeline are acceptable if it is explained, and supported by estimated budget and costs.

 ### Technology